cncf/devstats-helm/devstats-linodes-migration.md

 ./akamai/create-firewall.sh detach   # instant rollback to Option A
 ```

-**Recommendation**: migrate with Option A (identical-to-OCI behavior removes one variable);
+**Recommendation (revised 2026-08-20, OpenAI Pro review)**: provision with Option A
+(identical-to-OCI behavior removes one variable while building), but do NOT stay open through
-flip to Option B in the soak week (day 12-13) once NodeBalancer/VPC paths are proven - test
+cutover.
+Safer low-risk sequence: (1) build the platform open; (2) prove VPC NodeBalancer
+connectivity - all NB backends healthy + §7.1 gates passed; (3) flip to Option B **before
+exposing production workloads / before the DNS cutover** - even with the default
+`ADMIN_CIDRS=0.0.0.0/0` this closes public kubelet, etcd and NodePorts while leaving only
+SSH + kube-apiserver reachable, and the vpc-* rules preserve all cluster-internal traffic.
-on ONE node first (`linode-cli firewalls device-create <fw> --id <one-node> --type linode`),
+Test on ONE node first (`linode-cli firewalls device-create <fw> --id <one-node> --type
-verify SSH/kubectl/NB, then attach the rest.
+linode`), verify SSH/kubectl/NB, then attach the rest; `./akamai/create-firewall.sh detach`
+is the instant rollback.

 ### Other post-migration hardening (optional)